As with the playwrights and screenwriters, the listing of

 Paul ‘King Obstinate’ Richards – The Undefeated is the creator of such classic gems as 1980’s Believe, Children Melee, Always come back to You, Antigua’s True Heroes, Got a little Something for You, Coming down to Talk to You (1982), Hungry, Shiny Eyes, Who kill me Sister?
 (1985), I already Talk to you (1992), All of Self (1993), Ready to Go (1996), as well as Wet You Hand, Gold Rush, and Is Love a Love You.

 Shelly Tobitt – Arguably Antigua and Barbuda’s best songwriter in the calypso arena, especially at his height in the 1970s during his winning partnership with the country’s most lauded calypso icon The Monarch King Short Shirt.
 It’s important to define Shelly’s partnership with his cousin and frequent collaborator Short Shirt.
 “Shelly wrote, virtually everything.
 He also provided ‘base’ melodies.
 Short Shirt either fine-tuned the melodies or created new ones based on his singing abilities or his own melodic instincts and he helped shape musical arrangements.
 He also provided a grounding of Shelly’s lyrics.
 Shelly was the poet, prone to flights of fancy and fantasy.
 Short Shirt pulled him back, opting for the ghetto slang or the dialect expression in phrase or sentence.” – p.
 81 – 82, Nobody Go Run Me by Dorbrene O’Marde.
-Among the songs they did together are Lamentation in 1973, Lucinda in 1974, Carnival ’76, Inspite of All, When, Tourist Leggo, Nobody Go Run Me (in fact the whole 1976 Ghetto Vibes album), Rock and Prance in 1977, Jammin and Gently on my Mind in 1978, Press on the title track for an album that included songs like Viva Grenada and What You Going to do in 1979, and HIV/AIDS and Fyah in 1988.
-Tobitt’s discography in progress, also, includes: Latumba’s Culture Must be Free and Liberate Your Mind in 1979, Chalice’s Show Me Your Motion (1981), King Progress’ You getting it (1984), Figgy’s Look what they’ve done to my song (1998), Benna (2011).
+Among the songs they did together are Lamentation in 1973; Lucinda in 1974; the songs on 1975’s Pan Rhapsody album – Pan Rhapsody, Cry for Change, Awake, Antigua, Miss Yvette, Leh We Go, Vengeance, Lead On, and Come J’ouvert; the tracks on the classic Ghetto Vibes album of 1976 – Carnival ’76, Inspite of All, When, Tourist Leggo, Nobody Go Run Me, Power & Authority, Fantasy, Vivian Richards, Hands off Harmonites, and No Promises; Rock and Prance in 1977, Jammin and Gently on my Mind in 1978, Press on the title track for an album that included songs like Viva Grenada and What You Going to do in 1979, and HIV/AIDS and Fyah in 1988.
+Tobitt’s discography also includes: Latumba’s Culture Must be Free and Liberate Your Mind in 1979, Chalice’s Show Me Your Motion (1981), King Progress’ You getting it (1984), Figgy’s Look what they’ve done to my song (1998), Benna (2011).
 ETA: “I am the writer and arranger of my works and provide everything needed to realize a complete production.
 Back then, before I could write the musical parts for the musicians I needed an arranger to do so, but it was my arrangements that they wrote.
 I sat with and instructed every arranger I worked with how I wanted the songs, and what rifts and motifs to write.” – William Shelly Tobitt in the comments section below the post ‘Press On’

 Cuthbert ‘Best’ Williams